In this document

 - How do instant apps show up in Google web search?

 - Instant apps show up the same way as an installable app shows up in search.
-In the search results, the instant app show with an app icon and an "Instant" label if there is an instant app associated with URL, similar to how "Installed" apps show up in search results.
+In the search results, the instant app shows up with an app icon and an "Instant" label if there is an instant app associated with URL, similar to how "Installed" apps show up in search results.

 - Can I use Android Instant Apps to distribute my game?